Mission 28 · Stage 3

 Q2.
 Why call randomSeed(analogRead(0)) in setup()?

-• A. So each run produces a different sequence of random numbers
+• A. So each run gives a different set of surprise numbers

 Code lab — try on your own